 The defendant can’t appeal a settlement.
 The defendant can appeal a judgment — which could easily tie up your money.

 The benefits boil down to a guarantee of payment in the near future and a lifting of stress.
-Of course, this all depends upon you receiving a reasonable settlement, given your damages and chances of winning at trial.
+Of course, this depends upon receiving a reasonable settlement, given your damages and chances of winning at trial.
 This begs the question of what your lawsuit is worth, which is the subject of another article.

-Trial — The Grass is Always Greener?
+Trial — The Grass is Always Greener?Going to Trial

-When You Should Choose Trial Over Settlement
+When You Should Choose Trial Over SettlementDeciding when to settle a case

 Some cases just can’t be settled.
-Most often these will be cases that involve one of two issues.
+Most often, these will be cases that involve one of two issues.
 The first issue is liability.
-Liability refers to whether the defendant was negligent or committed some other tortious act.
-In normal non-lawyer English: the defendant did something wrong that was either negligent or intentionally reckless.
-If the defendant has an argument that he or she is not liable, the defense has a chance to win outright at trial and not have to pay you anything.
-Some cases, like slip and fall injuries can be hard to prove.
+Liability refers to whether the defendant was negligent or committed another tortious act.
+In normal, non-lawyer English, the defendant did something wrong that was either negligent or intentionally reckless.
+If the defendant argues that he or she is not liable, the defense can win outright at trial without paying you anything.
+Some cases, like a slip and fall injury, can be hard to prove.

-When Should you settle a personal injury case?
+When should you settle a personal injury case?

 Be Reasonable